paulomarconi/prefix-suffix_adder/README.md

 This simple Python script allows you to add custom prefixes and suffixes to file names via the Windows 11/10 context menu.
 It provides an easy way to rename files directly from the right-click menu in Windows Explorer.

+This tool is designed to quickly rename new PDF files based on their content type such as Book, Paper, Thesis, Report, etc., while automatically adding the publication year as a prefix and the author’s name as a suffix.

 ## Features

 - Add predefined prefixes or suffixes to file names according to a list of options.